Faculty Profile Overview

 - Grant rights for administrative access for individuals with joint appointments.

 Who designed the software used by Faculty Profile?

-Faculty Profile is built using a product owned by Digital Measures (the product is called “Activity Insight”).
+Faculty Profile is BYU's name for a commercial product we license called Digital Measures, which is owned by Watermark.
 According to them, this product is used by more than 60% of the 500 largest US campuses of higher education.

 BYU has been using this Digital Measure product since 2010 (before that, BYU was using a home-grown system which was also named "Faculty Profile").